Trump's Favorite Coronavirus Metric, The Case Fatality, Is Unreliable

 Trump had that chart displayed behind him during the briefing.
 But this isn't a metric public health experts have been using.

-Inglesby says by a more direct measure, the sheer number of deaths, even adjusted for population size, the U.S. is not doing well compared to other countries around the world.
+Inglesby says that by a more direct measure (the sheer number of deaths), and even adjusted for population size, the U.S. is not doing well compared to other countries around the world.

 "What national leaders have the obligation to tell people is just the direct truth," Inglesby said.
-"If we give them a false sense that things are getting better when they're not then they're going to make decisions that increase the risk of transmission.
+"If we give them a false sense that things are getting better when they're not, then they're going to make decisions that increase the risk of transmission.
 And they're also going to stop having confidence in the information they're being given."

-Focusing on the fatality rate also glosses over other serious problems with coronavirus, says Dr. David Relman, who specializes in immunology and infectious diseases at Stanford.
-He says about 20% of people get really sick with potential long term health consequences, coronavirus is stressing the medical system and as long as it is uncontained, the virus is holding the economy back too.
+Focusing on the fatality rate also glosses over other serious problems with the coronavirus, says Dr. David Relman, who specializes in immunology and infectious diseases at Stanford.
+He says about 20% of people get really sick with potential long-term health consequences.
+Plus, he says, the coronavirus is stressing the medical system.
+And as long as it is uncontained, the virus is holding the economy back.
 So, as he sees it, talking about the case fatality rate is counterproductive.

 "What you do instead when you pull out one little piece and dangle it in front of people is to confuse and distract and undermine the overall message," said Relman.

 He says people need to take this virus seriously and take precautions, and that is a sacrifice that requires leaders to get the public on board.
-For President Trump accentuating the positive may have short term political benefits, but there are longer term risks.
+For Trump, accentuating the positive might have short-term political benefits, but there are longer-term risks.

 "I think it was a mistake early on to be dismissive of the seriousness of it and that it was just going to go away," said Mike DuHaime, a Republican strategist.

 DuHaime gives Trump credit for coming out this week and treating the coronavirus more seriously than he has in the past, telling people to wear masks and avoid crowds.
-Though he readily acknowledges Trump has gone through other brief spurts urging the public to sacrifice to slow the spread of the virus, only to reverse himself, downplay the severity and pressure states to re-open.
+But he readily acknowledges that Trump has gone through other brief spurts urging the public to sacrifice to slow the spread of the virus, only to reverse himself, downplay the severity and pressure states to reopen.

 "In order for him to succeed here politically, his credibility has to be as strong as possible," said DuHaime, who now works at the firm Mercury.

 Trump's credibility has taken a major hit through this crisis.
-According to the latest Pew Poll only 30% of Americans Trust Trump to get the facts right on the virus.
+According to the latest Pew Poll, only 30% of Americans trust Trump to get the facts right on the virus.
 And Trump's approval rating has tanked too, something he is attempting to repair with the resumed daily briefings.

 "At the end of the day, he just needs to do a good job.
-I know that sounds simplistic but when you're an incumbent running for re-election doing a good job is really the most important thing," said DuHaime.
+I know that sounds simplistic, but when you're an incumbent running for reelection, doing a good job is really the most important thing," said DuHaime.
 "And to this point people haven't seen him do a good job on what they think is the greatest challenge of his presidency."

-DuHaime points out people are checking the numbers every day, the number of new cases in their city and state, the number of hospitalizations and deaths.
+DuHaime points out that people are checking the numbers every day — the number of new cases in their city and state, the number of hospitalizations and deaths.
 Those numbers are all readily available and easier to find than the case fatality rate.

-Note: A previous version of the story incorrectly defined the case fatality rate as the number of cases divided by deaths.
-In fact, it is calculated by dividing the number of deaths by the number of diagnosed cases.